wuyongzheng/pin-instat/README.md

 1. Copy `make.example` to `make.sh` and make your local changes.
 2. Run `bash make.sh`.
-3. The pin tool will be written to `obj-intel64/instat.so` for x64.
+3. The pin tool will be built as `obj-intel64/instat.so` for x64.
 4. To profile a program, say `ls`, run `PINDIR/pin.sh -t obj-intel64/instat.so -- ls`

 For Windows build:

 1. Copy `makefile.nmake.sample` to `makefile.nmake`.
+Note that this make file is very dependent on the version of MSVC.
+If you are not using Microsoft Visual C++ 2010 Express, you probably have to tweak it.
 2. Open a MSVC command prompt (from start menu) and run `nmake -f makefile.nmake`.
 3. The pin tool will be `instat.dll`.
 4. To profile a program, say `notepad.exe`, run `PINDIR\pin.bat -t TOOLDIR\instat.dll -- C:\windows\notepad.exe`.
 The output will be saved only after notepad exits.